O(16)$\times$O(16) heterotic theory on $AdS_3\times S^3\times T^4$: Introduction

-Of course string theories without spacetime supersymmetry are under less control than supersymmetric string theories.
-Although we will maintain supersymmetry on the world-sheet, the lack of supersymmetry in spacetime introduces a number of potential issues that need to be approached cautiously.
 In supersymmetric backgrounds, the dilaton $\phi$ will often remain a flat direction (i.e.~with no potential) but without supersymmetry, quantum corrections can and typically will generate a potential for $\phi$.
 If it's not stabilized, the dilaton can run away to strong coupling (breaking perturbation theory) or zero coupling (making the model unrealistic).
 Additionally, non-supersymmetric string theories often suffer from tachyons in their spectrum, and hence perturbative instabilities, which are not present in supersymmetric models.

 Finally, there are conjectures that non-supersymmetric $AdS$ is unstable (the instability may be perturbative or non-perturbative)~\cite{Ooguri:2016pdq, Freivogel:2016qwc} but there are some counterexamples which may challenge this claim~\cite{Guarino:2020flh, Giambrone:2021wsm, Eloy:2021fhc}.

 Despite the fact that it is hard to get rid of tachyons in non-supersymmetric models, people have come up with perturbatively stable string models where supersymmetry is broken at the string scale.
 These models include the closed string $O(16)\times O(16)$ heterotic string theory~\cite{Dixon:1986iz, Ginsparg:1986wr, Alvarez-Gaume:1986ghj} and two orientifold models i.e.~the $USp(32)$ Sugimoto model~\cite{Sugimoto:1999tx} and the $U(32)$ model~\cite{Sagnotti:1995ga, Sagnotti:1996qj}.
 All of these models can be constructed by starting with one of the tachyon-free supersymmetric string theories and then breaking supersymmetry with some orbifold/orientifold.
-For a review of these models, see~\cite{Basile:2020xwi, Basile:2021vxh}.
+For a review of these models, see~\cite{Basile:2021vxh, Mourad:2017rrl, Leone:2025mwo, Dudas:2025ubq}.
+These models have been used to construct interesting backgrounds, which include perturbatively stable vacuua with exponentially suppressed cosmological constant \cite{Abel:2015oxa}, smooth and orientifold Calabi-Yau compactifications with Standard Model-like models \cite{Blaszczyk:2015zta, Blaszczyk:2014qoa}, $AdS_{7}\times S^{3}$ Freund-Rubin compactifications \cite{Mourad:2016xbk, Basile:2018irz}, warped and time dependent solutions \cite{Mourad:2021roa}, brane-like and domain wall solutions \cite{Mourad:2024dur}, and backgrounds of the form $AdS_{4}\times X_{3}\times Y_{3}$ and $AdS_{5}\times T_{p,q}$\cite{Raucci:2025bev}.